Derailleurs, internal gear hubs and the transport cyclist

 And the chief offender in all this is the derailleur, with a gear for any occasion; the highest high, the lowest low, many in between, some yet undiscovered, and all for less than the cost of an IGH – a triumph of value engineering, and a marketer's dream.

 IGHs aren’t like that.
-They don't require day-to-day maintenance, just a major service at the bike shop every few years, or perhaps a squirt of oil every so often (for the old ones).
+They don't require day-to-day maintenance, just a major service at the bike shop every few years, or (for the old ones) a squirt of oil every so often.
 In the interim, they just work; the chain never comes off, they don’t graunch, the shifting remains precise and the whole thing is easy to keep clean.

 How can one possibly live with fewer than 27 gears?

-IGHs have fewer gears than derailleur systems, from two to 14, so if you're used to a derailleur you may be wondering how one can get by with so few.
+IGHs have from two to 14 gears, so if you're used to a derailleur you may be wondering how one can get by with so few.
 The short answer is that, for the average around town cyclist, derailleurs are overkill.
 A longer answer would note that many of the gears are too closely spaced, some front/rear combinations are unusable, several of the gears (across the two or three ranges) are near duplicates, and the lowest and highest gears are superfluous.
-In the real world, the rider of a derailleur-equipped bicycle would probably need just a small selection of the available gears, 95% of the time.
+In the real world, the rider of a derailleur-equipped bicycle would probably need just a small selection of the available gears, 99% of the time.

-A 27 speed derailleur system, commonly fitted to off-road-style bikes, has a range of over 500%.
-This means that in the highest gear the bike travels five times as far per pedal stroke as it does in the lowest gear.
+Derailleur systems with 27 gears, often fitted to off-road-style bikes, commonly have a range of over 500%.
+This means that in the highest gear the bike travels more than five times as far per pedal stroke as it does in the lowest gear.
 In contrast, a three speed IGH offers a range of around 175%.
 Other popular IGHs have five, seven or eight speeds, with a range from around 200% to 325%.
-At the upper (and quite pricey) end of the scale are the Shimano 11 speed, with a range of 409%, and the Rohloff Speedhub, with 14 speeds and a derailleur-topping 526%.
+At the upper (and quite pricey) end of the scale are the Shimano 11 speed, with a range of 409%, and the Rohloff Speedhub, with 14 speeds and a derailleur-style 526%.

 You might have noticed the 14 speed Rohloff has a large number of gears for its range compared to a three speed (i.e. 14:526 compared to 3:175).
 This is because the 14 gears in the Rohloff are closely spaced and those in the three speed are spread much further apart.
 Large gaps are undesirable because the rider may sometimes find one gear too low and the next one up too high.
 Having said that, it is worth keeping in mind that millions of cyclists the world over use three speeds every day without giving such things a thought.

-The Rohloff may be impressive, but for most transport cyclists a humble three speed is probably sufficient.
+So how many gears do you need?
+Well, the Rohloff, with its 14 speeds may be impressive, but for most transport cyclists a humble three speed is probably sufficient.
 For those of us in hilly country an eight speed may be the ticket.
-And whatever the number of gears, they are easy to use, as they are in numerical sequence from bottom to top, with no chopping and changing with front and rear derailleurs.
+And whatever the number of gears, they are easy to use, as they are in numerical sequence from bottom to top, with no chopping and changing as there is with derailleurs.

 Efficiency: Internal gear hubs vs derailleurs